danisztls/llmux/README.md

 ### Get an API key

 Go to [platform.openai.com](https://platform.openai.com) and log-in with your OpenAI account (register if you don't have one).
-Click on your name initial in the top-right corner, then select *"View API keys"*.
-Finally click on *"Create new secret key"*.
+Click on your name initial in the top-right corner, then select _"View API keys"_.
+Finally click on _"Create new secret key"_.
 That's it.

-You may also need to add a payment method, clicking on *Billing --> Payment methods*.
+You may also need to add a payment method, clicking on _Billing --> Payment methods_.
 New accounts should have some free credits, but adding a payment method may still be mandatory.
 For pricing, check [this page](https://openai.com/pricing).

 ### Configure API key

 There are three alternatives.

 a.
-Export the key as an env var:
+Export the key as an env var: `export OPENAI_API_KEY="<YOUR_KEY>"`

-`export OPENAI_API_KEY="<YOUR_KEY>"`

 b.
-Create configuration at `$XDG_CONFIG_HOME/llmux/config.yaml` or at `./llmux.yaml`:
+Create a global configuration at `$XDG_CONFIG_HOME/llmux/config.yaml` or a local at `./llmux.yaml`:

 ```yaml
 api-key: "YOUR_KEY"